-Measurement of deferred share units, which are settled in cash, is based on the value of iA Financial Corporation's common shares.
-When a grant is made, the Company recognizes a remuneration expense in the Income Statement and a liability equivalent to the fair value of iA Financial Corporation's common shares in the Statement of Financial Position.
-This liability is revalued at the end of each reporting period and on the settlement date according to the value of iA Financial Corporation's common shares and the change in fair value is recorded in General expenses in the Income Statement.
+Measurement of deferred share units, which are settled in cash, is based on the value of the Company's shares.
+When a grant is made, the Company recognizes a remuneration expense in the Income Statement and a liability equivalent to the fair value of the Company's common shares in the Statement of Financial Position.
+This liability is revalued at the end of each reporting period and on the settlement date according to the value of the Company's shares and the change in fair value is recorded in General expenses in the Income Statement.